Skip to content

 There are also things I wish we could go back and do-over.
 Here are five:

 1. Thoughtfully maintaining a friendship apart from work.
-When I coach early-stage founders now, we often spend time exploring the early days of their friendship or working relationship.
-Where did they find connection when times were spacious before there was this company between them?
-What activities, topics of conversation, or shared experiences created connection?
-Much like the importance of date nights and vacations for parents with kids, cofounders need to find a way to nurture their relationship apart from the company.
+Much like the importance of date nights for parents with kids, cofounders need to find a way to nurture their relationship apart from the company.
 I wish we had done better here.
-More camping trips without work talk would have been wondrous.

-4. Creating a safe space for addressing hard topics.
-My wife and I see a wonderful couple’s therapist.
-Not because we have problems.
-On the contrary, we set aside the 80 minutes each week so that we have a dedicated space to explore difficult topics together with the spaciousness of a third-party present so that none of those topics *become* problems.
-It’s wondrous.
-I wish we had established a similar space with a therapist or a coach as cofounders.
-Developing the muscle of discussing loaded topics openly before they build up over time would have been great for us.
+4. Creating a safe space for addressing hard conversations.
+My wife and I see a wonderful couple's therapist.
+Not because we have problems, but so we have a dedicated space to explore difficult topics.
+I wish we had established a similar space as cofounders.

 As I close out this post, I want to express my deep love and gratitude to Steve and Todd.